scullyio/scully/docs/plugins.md

 ## RouteDiscoveryDone Plugin

-Those plugins are called automatically when all routes are collected, and all router plugins are done.
-It will receive a shallow copy of the handledRoute array.
-It should return void.
+This type of plugin is called automatically after all routes have been collected, and all router plugins have finished.
+It receives a shallow copy of the `handledRoute` array, and it returns `void`.

 ## AllDone Plugin

-The `allDone` type of plugins are identical to `routeDiscoveryDone`, expect they are called _after_ scully is completely done with all processing.
+An `allDone` plugin is like a `routeDiscoveryDone` plugin, expect it is called _after_ Scully finishes executing all its processes.